TommyTran732/Windows-Setup/Group Policies/Computer Configuration/Windows Components/Search.md

 - Allow Cloud Search -> Disabled
 - Allow Cortana -> Disabled
-- ALlow search and Cortana to use location -> Disabled
+- Allow search and Cortana to use location -> Disabled
 - Configures search on the taskbar -> Enabled -> Search icon and label (Not a privacy/security issue or anything, but I hate the gigantic box)
 - Do not allow web search -> Enabled
 - Don't search the web or display web results in Search -> Enabled